 Answer: Filing any government form can be daunting.
 However, it only takes about 15 minutes to prepare Form I-90 on CitizenPath.
 The website was created by attorneys — so you get simple, step-by-step guidance to eliminate mistakes and costly delays.
 Your green card renewal can be it the mail today.

-Once you have properly filed Form I-90, it may take 10-12 months receive your new green card within 8 to 12 months.
+Once you have properly filed Form I-90, USCIS generally mails you a new green card within 8 to 12 months.
 Some cases may take longer.
 You can see what happens after filing the green card renewal application in Form I-90 Processing Time Line.

 Is there a way to avoid the cost of green card renewal?